vacp2p/rfc/content/docs/rfcs/14/README.md

 * The `content_topic` attribute MUST specify a string identifier that can be used for content-based filtering.

+* The `meta` attribute, if present, contains an arbitrary application-specific variable-length byte array with a maximum length limit of 32 bytes.
+This attribute can be utilized to convey supplementary details to various Waku protocols, thereby enabling customized processing based on its contents.

 * The `version` attribute, if present, contains a version number to discriminate different types of payload encryption.
 If omitted, the value SHOULD be interpreted as version 0.